CMS-Enterprise/easi-app/docs/adr/0021-audit-logging.md

 ### 6) How long do we need to keep logged data

 We can keep forever.
-The organization retains audit records for ninety (90) days and archive old records for one (1) year to provide support for after-the-fact investigations of security incidents and to meet regulatory and CMS information retention requirements.
+The organization retains audit records for ninety (90) days and archives old records for one (1) year to provide support for after-the-fact investigations of security incidents and to meet regulatory and CMS information retention requirements.